Stuart Forster conducts an interview Rich McCor, the Instagram star known as Paperboyo.

 Sometimes cultural references and the need to fact check…my audience comes from all over the world.
 If I’m writing a caption about a place I’ll never intentionally lie, but sometimes I haven’t done the full amount of research.

 Early on when I was doing this, I’ve been caught out by not fully diving into the history of a location.
-Then a couple of people have quite rightly pointed out my mistake.
+Then a couple of people quite rightly pointed out my mistake.

 I went to New Zealand two years ago and was very conscious of checking any references to Maori architecture.
 Sometimes, as part of their culture, it’s against their beliefs to climb mountains.

-I’m more conscious of that and certainly don’t show an of any of that stuff; not that I did.
+I’m more conscious of that and certainly don’t show any of that stuff; not that I did.
 I never liked to use the word ‘influencer’ but that is the term that people use to describe me.
 That’s something I think I need to be aware of and, in travel, I need to promote responsible tourism and awareness of cultural issues.
 When I started out that wasn’t something I was aware of.

 For which picture would you most like to be remembered?